 Alberobello is like stepping into a storybook.
 Outfit details: Rip Curl dress, linked here.

 Sunbathers flock to this turquoise inlet fed by both salt and spring water surrounded by craggy rocks, sea caves and trees.
 The vibes here remind me so much of summer in the Greek islands.

 CAVE OF POETRY

-An Adriatic port village with an absolutely charming Old Town.
-Spend a day wandering the white washed streets lined with churches, outdoor dining and little shops, and then pull up a sunbathing rock outside of the city walls to enjoy the Adriatic views.
+Monopoli is a port city in northern Puglia.
+Spend the day wandering the white-washed streets of the Centro Storico lined with churches, outdoor dining and little shops, and then park yourself at a sunbathing rock outside of the city walls to enjoy a day in the water.

-Ostuni is a beautiful hilltop Old Town of jumbled white staircases, arches, crooked corridors, cobbled streets and pedestrian alleys.
-Known as The White City, it's a must-visit in Puglia.
+It’s known as The White City, and Ostuni is a must-visit while in Puglia.
+Old Town sits on a hilltop, a jumbled labyrinth of white staircases, arches, crooked corridors, cobbled streets and pedestrian alleys.

 POLIGNANO A MARE